Component Architecture

 The to_code

 method is called after the entire configuration has been validated.
-This function is given the
+It is given the parsed config

-translates the user configuration into the C++ instance method calls,
+file.
+It translates the user configuration into the C++ instance method calls, setting variables on the

 var = cg.new_Pvariable(config[CONF_ID])